Meningococcal Disease 2020

 Underlying diseases/predispositions and sequelae were established by linking the civil registration numbers (CPR) recorded during the MD monitoring to data from the National Patient Registry.

 These conditions were categorised into groups based on diagnosis codes.
 Infections were included as from one month prior to the current MD case, but no time restrictions were applied for the remaining underlying diseases/predispositions.
-In 31 (55%) of the 56 cases of MD, one or more underlying diseases and/or predispositions were recorded, Table 3.
+In eight (42%) of the 19 MD cases recorded in 2020, one or more underlying diseases and/or predispositions were recorded, Table 3.

-Six children below seven years of age were diagnosed with MD in 2019.
-None of the six children had known underlying conditions or predispositions.
-Among four children aged 7-13 years, three had underlying conditions; and among seven children aged 14-17 years, four had underlying conditions.
-In the 18-29-year age group, three out of ten persons had underlying conditions.
-In the 40+ year age group, 21 out of 28 had underlying conditions.
-Among these underlying conditions, pulmonary, endocrine and coronary diseases were the most frequently observed, Table 3.
+Five children below 14 years of age were diagnosed with MD in 2020.
+None of the five children had known underlying conditions.
+Among four children aged 14-17 years, one child had underlying conditions.
+In the 18-29-year age group, two out of three persons had underlying conditions.
+In the 40+ year age group, five out of seven persons had underlying conditions.
+Among these underlying conditions, endocrine conditions, coronary diseases and cystitis were the most frequently observed.

 Mortality and sequelae

 No patients died due to MD in 2020.